Mymyilmaz/idmanagement.gov/_playbooks/playbook-dw.md

 The General Services Administration Office of Government-wide Policy developed this playbook with input from federal IT practitioners.
 This document should not be interpreted as official policy or mandated action, and it does not provide authoritative definitions for IT terms.
 Instead, this playbook supplements existing federal IT policies and builds on OMB Memorandum M-19-17, Enabling Mission Delivery Through Improved Identity, Credential, and Access Management and existing federal identity guidance and playbooks.
 Subject areas with intersecting scope, such as the ethical use and development of digital workers, are considered only to the extent that they relate to digital identity management and credentialing for digital workers.
 Specific security control implementations are outside the scope of this playbook, as are any elements of data protection requirements and the suitability process for a digital worker sponsor and custodian.

-## A Four-Step Process for Digital Worker Identity Management {#a-four-step-process-for-digital-worker-identity-management}
+## A Four-Step Process for Digital Worker Identity Management

 The four-step process depicted in Figure 1 is a structured, iterative approach with discrete actions to create a digital worker identity management process.
 CIO and CISO offices, the intended audience of this playbook, should use its contents to write, update, or enhance existing enterprise identity management policies.
 Agencies are encouraged to tailor these steps to meet their organizational structures, unique requirements, and mission needs.